 On the edge of the Dutch city of Eindhoven, this landmark bicycle bridge is nearing completion.
 The 160-metre long network arch bridge across the A2 motorway will be opened officially in mid-November, but cyclists and pedestrians will be able to start using it this friday.

-The premier of Western Australia has announced that a new bicycle and pedestrian connection will be built across the Swan River in Perth.
+The Western Australian Government has announced that a new bicycle and pedestrian connection will be built across the Swan River in Perth.
 We made the initial design for this, comprising of two iconic cable-stayed bridges.
 The new connection will gravely improve traffic flow and allows cyclists and pedestrians to safely cross the Swan River.
 Read more about it on our project page.